-Plant biosecurity guards against the risks of new outbreaks of pests, diseases and weeds at the Royal Botanic Gardens Melbourne and Cranbourne.
+Plant biosecurity guards against the risks of new outbreaks of pests, diseases and weeds at the Melbourne and Cranbourne Gardens.

 Prevention rather than cure is the aim of plant biosecurity as many diseases can only be controlled to a limited extent and often are never eliminated.
-It is also vital that any existing pests are not transported from either Royal Botanic Gardens Melbourne or Cranbourne, causing problems for other gardens, agriculture and natural habitats.
+It is also vital that any existing pests are not transported from Melbourne or Cranbourne Gardens, causing problems for other gardens, agriculture and natural habitats.

 The Royal Botanic Gardens has a Biosecurity Policy and a Weed Strategic Plan to provide principles and practices that can reduce the risk of new pests being introduced to its landscape or of known pests leaving the Gardens.